cgrudz/DataAssimilationBenchmarks.jl/docs/src/submodules/methods/EnsembleKalmanSchemes.md

 how the sequential data assimilation cycle will pass over a time series of observations, with more details in the [SmootherExps](@ref) documents.

 Ensemble filters only produce analyses forward-in-time.
-The classic lag-shift smoother runsi identically to the filter in its forecast and filter steps, but includes an additional retrospective analysis to past ensemble states stored in memory.
-The single iteration smoother follows the same convention as the classic smoother, except in that new cycles are initiated from a past, reanlyzed ensemble state.
+The classic lag-shift smoother runs identically to the filter in its forecast and filter steps, but includes an additional retrospective analysis to past ensemble states stored in memory.
+The single iteration smoother follows the same convention as the classic smoother, except in that new cycles are initiated from a past, reanalyzed ensemble state.
 The Gauss-Newton iterative smoothers are 4D smoothers, which iteratively optimize the initial condition at the beginning of a data assimilation cycle, and propagate this initial condition to initialize the subsequent cycle.
 A full discussion of these methods can be found in